Universal Orlando vs. Disney World

 Both parks offer unique experiences for any age group: from young children and teens to adults and couples without kids.
-There’s really something for everyone at the resorts.
+There’s really something for everyone at these resorts.

 2. Each resort has multiple theme parks

 Walt Disney World has four theme parks: Magic Kingdom, Epcot, Disney’s Animal Kingdom, and Disney’s Hollywood Studios.
-There’s also two water parks: Blizzard Beach and Typhoon Lagoon.
+There are also two water parks: Blizzard Beach and Typhoon Lagoon.

 Universal Orlando Resort has two theme parks: Universal Studios and Islands of Adventure.
 Universal has one water park, Volcano Bay.